AKHIL1399/CIS641-PROJECT-DEVELOPERS/README.md

 ## Run Instructions

-This application is on angular and node js , so to run the application we shall ask the customers to use there search engine ( chrome , Edge) for the data we are using mongodb as a data storage and for the dynamic data we are using postman.
+This application is on angular and node js , so to run the application we shall ask the customers to use there search engine ( chrome , Edge) for the data we are using mongodb as a data storage and for the dynamic data we are using json file .